auranic/ClinTrajan/README.md

 Large clinical datasets are becoming increasingly available for systematic mining the associations between phenotypic variables, characterizing a particular disease.
-Specific properties of the clinical datasets represent challenges for applying the standard repository of machine learning methods.
+Specific properties of the clinical datasets represent challenges for applying the standard repertoire of machine learning methods.

 We assume that the real-life clinical data are characterized by the following features:
-1) They contain mixed data types (continuous, binary, ordinal, categorical variables)
+1) They contain mixed data types (continuous, binary, ordinal, categorical variables, censored data)
-2) They typically contain missing values with non-random pattern across the data matrix
+2) They typically contain missing values with non-uniform pattern across the data matrix
 3) They do not have a uniquely defined labeling (part of the clinical variables can be used to define clinical groups, but this can be done in several meaningfull ways)